jonrhuang/ai-chef/README.md

 # A.I.
 Chef
-App that allows user to enter ingredients and makes a call to AI model: Mistral-7B-Instruct-v0.2 to generate a recipe using the ingredients
+App that allows user to enter ingredients and makes a call to AI model: Mistral-7B-Instruct-v0.2 to generate a recipe using the ingredients.
+Follwing Scrimba "Learn React" course

 ## Tech Stack
 - **Vite**
 - **JavaScript**
-- **Framework**: React
+- **Library**: React
 - **Package Manager**: npm

 ---